Create Orders

 Note that applications can use UpdateOrder to change the state and fulfill the order at the same time.

-In the current implementation, the Orders API doesn't provide an endpoint to delete an order.
+The Orders API doesn't provide an endpoint to delete an order.
 However, Square reserves the right to delete DRAFT orders that haven't been updated in 30 days.

 In summary, a DRAFT order differs from an OPEN order as follows: